ENCCS/cmake-workshop/content/fetch-content.rst

 .. keypoints::

+   - CMake lets you satisfy dependencies *on-the-fly*.
-   - You can also download dependencies at configure-time with the ``FetchContent`` module.
+   - You can do so at build-time with ``ExternalProject``, but you need to adopt a superbuild framework.
+   - At configure-time, you can use the ``FetchContent`` module: it can only be applied with dependencies that also use CMake.